Skip to main content

 If you’re just getting started: Post when your content is ready.
 On TikTok, a great video at a random time beats a mediocre video at the “optimal” time by a wide margin.
 Build a posting habit first, optimize timing second.

 If you’re posting 3+ times per week: Try the two-band approach.
 Post some content in the morning (6–9 a.m.) and some in the late afternoon/evening (4–9 p.m.).
+Make Thursday and Saturday two of your posting days.
 After a month, check TikTok Analytics — which window is producing stronger views and engagement for your content?
 Double down on what works.

 If you’re posting daily with data: Your TikTok Analytics show when your followers are active.
 Use that.
 And don’t ignore weekends — unlike LinkedIn or X, TikTok’s leisure audience is often more active on Saturday and Sunday.